 You can choose either of the simple products configured before and go to the Advanced Pricing settings:

 Please note, you can’t edit the advanced price settings for a configurable product once it’s saved.
 They can be specified only while creating a new configurable product:

-You can set up a special price, tier price, change the global cost and choose where to display the price:
+You can set up a Magento 2 special price for a configurable product, tier price, change the global cost and choose where to display the price:

 Remember that you can’t edit normal price of configurable products.
 The same price will be assigned to the children products in case they have no price values.
 E.g.: if you set $30 to a configurable product and you don’t give the children products a special price, they will cost $30 by default.
 If you decide to change the configurable product normal price, all the child product prices will be changed as well.